FatehBlr/age-calculator/README.md

 # age calculator project

-prject made with html css and js.
+prject made with html css and js!